amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 [^fn2]: We'll expand on what auxiliary variables are throughout the post, but you can read more about them [here](https://lamport.azurewebsites.net/tla/hiding-and-refinement.pdf) and [here](https://lamport.azurewebsites.net/pubs/auxiliary.pdf).

 [^fn3]: Errors that can be present in the implementation but not the model are an interesting topic.
 For example, if a network error in a request during the course of an action in the implementation, then it certainly won't complete the action in a way that implements the model.
 One option is to be liberal, and simply avoid comparing the model and implementation in this case.
 We didn't cover stuttering here, but models are allowed to stutter (transition to the current state) during implemenation steps, so an implementation error could be interpreted as a model stutter.
 The issue is, if the network error happens on every single action invocation, the implementation will never match the non-stuttering step of the model.
 The other option is to be harsh, and require that there are no network errors in tests, but still plan for them and allow them in production.
 This current version of this test chooses to be harsh.
 I'll let you know how that goes.

+[^fn4]: [Action properties](https://www.hillelwayne.com/post/action-properties/) are a subset of temporal properties.
+They allow you to assert things about state transitions, that you couldn't assert about individual states.
+They're very useful.